 Copper is of interest primarily due to its potential effects on aquatic life.
 While copper is an essential nutrient, it can cause chronic and acute effects to aquatic life at higher concentrations.
 Acute effects include mortality; chronic effects include reduced survival, growth, and reproduction.
-Copper toxicity is determined in part by the hardness of the water.
+Copper toxicity is partially determined by the hardness of the water.
 Copper toxicity to aquatic organisms is lower when hardness is higher because dissolved copper is less bioavailable when hardness is high.

-Total copper levels in the summer of 2024 were below five-year average values (Figure 9), and total copper levels were generally lower in the post-CPF period.
-While these lower levels indicate continued effects of the CPF, they are also positive from a water quality perspective and represent one of the few positive outcomes of the CPF.
-There was a dramatic decrease in total copper concentration in the first spring after the full fire effects were apparent (i.e., summer 2021) at locations impacted by the fire, and these lower levels seem to persist.
+Total copper levels in spring 2025 were below five-year average values (Figure 9) and were similar to levels that have been markedly lower in the post-CPF period.
+While these lower levels indicate continued effects of the CPF, they are also positive from a water quality perspective and may represent new and lower baseline conditions.
+There was a dramatic decrease in total copper concentration in the first spring after the full effects of the fire were apparent (i.e., summer 2021), and these lower levels seem to persist.